What Happens If You Wax Before Laser Hair Reduction?

 Due to a difference in growth cycles, generally, six to eight sessions are recommended on an average through Laser Hair Reduction.
 The sessions are spaced out according to the growth cycle.
 The number of sessions for Laser Hair reduction varies from person to person, and the location of hair on the body but the sessions can typically span for a period of 12-24 months for long-lasting results.

 The dermatologist recommends shaving the region before the procedure as it only eliminates the surface hair without affecting the roots.
 The laser does not cause any effect on the surface hair or the surrounding skin.

 It is advised to consult a dermatologist before getting the Laser Hair Reduction procedure to know whether one is an ideal candidate for the procedure or not.
 Also, the treatment must be undertaken by a medical professional to avoid any negative consequences and to achieve optimal results.
-Visit Dermaworld Skin & Hair Clinics where the Laser Hair Reduction is performed with the latest technology under the guidance of Dr. Rohit Batra, experienced dermatologist, and laser specialist.
-He has a vast experience in laser cosmetic procedures and has been delivering satisfactory results to the patients.
+Visit Dermaworld Skin & Hair Clinics where the Laser Hair Reduction is performed with the latest technology under the guidance of Dr. Rohit Batra, experienced dermatologist and laser specialist.
+He has vast experience in laser cosmetic procedures and has been delivering satisfactory results to patients.
 The staff at the clinic is well-trained and hospitable to provide world-class service.

 Top Advantages of Laser Hair Removal For Men

 - Posted by Dermaworld

 - 13 April 2023

 To achieve the desired hair-free skin many men across the country are considering laser hair removal techniques.
 What is the reason behind people considering laser hair removal is explained by Dr. Rohit Batra, a laser expert and skin doctor provid...